NurRehman/bbc-ng-ext/README.md

-# ng-todo
+# Using AngularJS to interact with feed
-Minimal angular todo extension for Chrome
+extension for Chrome

-This is live example of tutorial:

-Grab it from chrome webstore: https://chrome.google.com/webstore/detail/aommafigioodamhobgffifgoonmpnmmc